-Rent, food, health insurance, free time activities are expenses students need to be prepared for.
-As an international student, you will spend something between 950 – 1200 EUR per month for a moderate lifestyle, of course, there is no limit so far you got money.
+Rent, food, health insurance, and leisure time activities are expenses students must be prepared for.
+As an international student, you will spend around 950 EUR to 1,200 EUR per month for a moderate lifestyle.

-Groceries on average are costly in Austria to compare to its neighbors.
-To save money you can opt for discounter like Hofer or Lidl, Austrian brand Spar also ok.
+Groceries are also pretty costly in Austria compared to other countries.
+To save money, you can shop at discounters like Hofer or Lidl.
+Austrian brand Spar is also quite affordable.

-Free time activities up to your lifestyle, alcohol isn’t expensive in Austria, you will always get a beer for 3 EUR, coffee as well, eating out can be pricey, you are looking to pay between 11-18 EUR for a main meal.
+Free time activities can be free, it’s all up to you and your lifestyle.
+Alcohol isn’t expensive in Austria, you can get a beer for 3 EUR, coffee costs the came, yet eating out can be pricey.
+Expect to pay between 15-18 EUR for the main meal.

-The student card will give you many discounts such as a yearly or monthly public transportation ticket, gym, cultural events, museums, etc.
+Besides, you can use a student card for several discounts, such as a yearly or monthly public transport ticket, gym, cultural events, museums, etc.

-Vienna has the highest quality of living in Europe
+3. Vienna has the highest quality of life in Europe

-For 10 years Vienna has been awarded as the city with the highest quality of living in Europe and even in the world.
-This ranking considers a variety of factors including standards of schools, crime levels, recreation options and even climate.
+For ten years, Vienna has been awarded as the city with the highest quality of life in Europe and even in the world.
+This ranking considers various factors, including quality of education, crime levels, recreation options, environment, purchasing power, and even climate.

-The level of quality of living is an important factor when picking a city to study abroad.
-There are also over 130,000 students in Vienna, making it an amazing place to study and live, currently, it’s on the place 11 in the most recent Best Student Cities index.
+The quality of living is an essential factor when choosing a city to study abroad.
+There are also over 130,000 students in Vienna, making it a fantastic place to live.
+Currently, it’s ranked 11 in the most recent Best Student Cities index.

-Moreover, Vienna has a rich cultural heritage and so it’s a popular travel destination.
-If you want to be in the international atmosphere capital of Austria it’s a place to be.
-Most students are happy and to live and study in the cultural and financial megapolis.
+Moreover, Vienna has a rich cultural heritage, so it’s a top-rated travel destination.
+If you want to be in a truly multicultural environment, the capital of Austria, it’s a place to be.
+Most students are happy to study in this cultural and financial megapolis.

-Some people might think Austrian folk and German are the same, kinda same countries, history, language, food, appearance.
-But Austrians will throw a stone in you if they hear this statement.
+Some people might think Austrian and German people are the same.
+These countries have very similar histories, traditions, languages, food, etc. But Austrians will throw a stone at you if they hear this statement.

 They are proud of not being Germans.
 Somehow Germans don’t have a good reputation in Austria, although they are accepted in society as anyone else.